 Your learning will be supported by our highly qualified teaching team who have a wealth of academic and professional experience in many specialist areas.
 Guest speakers will also ensure that you receive the most up-to-date professional experience and knowledge.
 This will be enhanced further through field trips (mandatory and voluntary) to enable you to apply theory to practice.

-Delivered at our Derby College Broomfield Hall campus, the programme includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study.
+Delivered at our Broomfield Hall campus, the course includes 15 hours of taught material each week with a minimum of 15 hours of expected self-study.
 It will run with a minimum of six students.
-In 16-17 we enrolled eight students onto this programme.
+In 17-18 we enrolled eight students on this course.